-Professional forecasters In order to measure the response of inflation expectations by professional forecasters, I use survey data from a monthly survey by Consensus Economics that asks professional forecasters about their inflation expectations for the current and next year.
+Professional forecasters In order to measure the response of inflation expectations of professional forecasters, I use survey data from a monthly survey by Consensus Economics that asks professional forecasters about their inflation expectations for the current and next year.
 I construct one-year ahead inflation expectations as a weighted average and then use the same local projections framework as defined in equation (3).
 Figure 6 plots the impulse response functions to 25 basis points policy surprises.
-A 25 basis points Target surprise leads to a reduction in inflation expectations by up to 0.5 percentage points but the effects are very imprecisely estimated.
-In response to a FG surprise there is a significant albeit delayed increase in inflation expectations with the peak magnitude similar to the decline of the point estimate in response to a Target surprise.
-The responses to Timing and QE surprises exhibit some qualitative similarity with those by households.
+A 25 basis points Target surprise leads to a reduction in inflation expectations of up to 0.5 percentage points, but the effects are very imprecisely estimated.
+In response to an FG surprise, there is a significant albeit delayed increase in inflation expectations, with the peak magnitude similar to the decline of the point estimate in response to a Target surprise.
+The responses to Timing and QE surprises exhibit some qualitative similarity to those of households.